-If you have a complaint or enquiry about an energy supplier or network operator, you should contact the energy company directly.
+If you have a complaint or enquiry about an energy supplier or network operator, you should contact the company directly.
 The phone number and website will be on your energy bill.

 Talk to them

-Explain to the energy company what the problem is and what you want them to do about it.
+Explain what the problem is and what you want them to do about it.
 You can make a complaint by email, in writing or on the phone.

-The Citizens Advice consumer service can help you through the process if you can’t find the energy company’s details or need support.
+The Citizens Advice consumer service can help you through the process at any point if you need support.
 They will give you information and advice, and lend you their expertise if you need it.

 Or visit their website: www.citizensadvice.org.uk